About POSC/Overview

 Mission To empower communities to engage in cultural relationships with the natural world as a means of sustaining efforts of environmental protection and restoration.

-People celebrating community through nature ...
+People celebrating nature in community...
 The Olympian, April 2003

 Diverse crowd honors Earth